Cairo Historical Sites

 The Grand Egyptian Museum (GEM) is not just a museum but the most courageous cultural project that Egypt has taken up in decades.
 It is an interesting modern wonder to explore via Cairo museum tours with Egyptologist guides, who can unlock secrets of every artifact and architectural detail.

-If ancient Egypt excites you, then Cairo museum tours with Egyptologist at the Grand Egyptian Museum are your golden ticket.
+If ancient Egypt excites you, then Cairo museum tours with Egyptologists at the Grand Egyptian Museum are your golden ticket.
 While the museum is visually breathtaking, it is the deep historical insight from an Egyptologist that brings the experience to life.
 You will go beyond mere dates and names to get at the stories, significances, and mysteries behind each piece.

 Planned as a global showcase of Egypt’s heritage, the Grand Egyptian Museum is one of the most significant touristic and archaeological achievements of the 21st century.
 Although still awaiting its grand opening, it’s already become a cornerstone of all major Egypt tours.